Unboxed-Software/solana-course/content/hello-world-program.md

 ![Gif Solana Playground Program Id](../assets/hello-world-program-id.gif)

 Next, install the Node modules with `npm i`.
-Once those have been installed, we'll need create an `.env` file at the top-level of the client program folder.
-Add a `PRIVATE_KEY` variable to this file.
-You can use the Playground wallet you just created.

 Now, go ahead and run `npm start`.
+This command will:
+1. Generate a new keypair and create a `.env` file if one does not already exist
+2. Airdrop devnet SOL
+3. Invoke the “Hello, world!” program
-This command will output a transaction URL to view on Solana Explorer.
+4. Output the transaction URL to view on Solana Explorer

 Copy the transaction URL printed in the console into your browser.
 Scroll down to see “Hello, world!” under Program Instruction Logs.